tensorly/tensorly/doc/user_guide/tensor_decomposition.rst

 Matrix-Product-State / Tensor-Train Decomposition
 --------------------------------------------------

 The tensor-train decomposition, also known as matrix product state in physics community, is a way of decompositing high order tensors into third order ones.
-For a order d tensor A[i1,...,id], it splits each dimension into a order 3 sub-tensor, which we called factors or cores.
+For an order d tensor A[i1,...,id], it splits each dimension into an order 3 sub-tensor, which we called factors or cores.
 One of the dimension of the sub-tensor is the real physical dimension, while the other two are edges connecting the cores before and after it.

 .. math::